Questions from Parents

 If you do not submit a contract with your application, that is grounds for denial of a Hope Students application.

 The funds for the Hope Scholarship are deposited into the accounts created by the Account Holders for each of their students.
-The funds can only be transacted electronically between the Account Holder and education service provider.
+The funds can only be transacted electronically between the Account Holder and the education service provider.
 The exact process for the transaction is still being developed by the Board and will be ready once the program goes into effect this July.

-When will funds be deposited?
+• When Will be funds be Deposited?

 The amount that families can expect is nearly $4,300 for the 2022-2023 academic year.
 Scholarship funds will be deposited in two disbursements: the first one on August 15 and the second on January 15.